-Citadel membership is open to those who reside, worship, attend school or work in the following counties of Pennsylvania: Chester, Bucks, Delaware, Montgomery, Philadelphia or Lancaster.
-Eligibility can also be extended to family or household individuals.
+Citadel membership is open to those who live, work, worship, or attend school in the Pennsylvania counties of Bucks, Chester, Delaware, Lancaster, Montgomery, or Philadelphia.
+Relatives of anyone eligible to join Citadel also qualify for membership, regardless of residency status.

 See current membership details